-For example, at the start of 2017, the price of bitcoin broke through the $1,000 barrier.
+For example, at the start of 2017, the price of Bitcoin broke through the $1,000 barrier.
 By the end of the year, the digital currency had reached nearly $20,000.
-Almost a year later, bitcoin was hovering around $3,200.
-But it sprung back to life in 2019, rising to more than $10,000 and has continued significantly higher since then — crossing the $20,000 level toward the end of 2020.
+Almost a year later, Bitcoin was hovering around $3,200.
+But it sprung back to life in 2019, rising to more than $10,000 and then significantly higher — crossing the $60,000 level in early 2021.
+It touched an all-time high above $68,000 in November 2021, but has since been under intense pressure.

 It’s this kind of price movement that has attracted traders looking to ride the waves to profit.
 While some traders like to own the currency directly, others turn to the futures market.
-Futures may be an even more attractive way to play the volatility of digital currencies such as bitcoin, because they allow traders to use leverage to magnify their gains (but also magnify losses).
+Futures may be an even more attractive way to play the volatility of digital currencies such as Bitcoin, because they allow traders to use leverage to magnify their gains (but also magnify losses).
+But futures involve a lot more risk in exchange for that potentially higher reward.

-Traditional brokers have the advantage of offering a wide selection of investible securities, though typically you can’t trade bitcoin directly, only futures.
-Meanwhile, crypto exchanges are limited to digital currencies, though you can own the currencies directly and can often buy several, rather than simply bitcoin or bitcoin futures, as you would with a general broker.
-And PayPal has also gotten in on the act, allowing U.S. users to buy and sell cryptocurrencies.
+Traditional brokers have the advantage of offering a wide selection of investible securities, though typically you can’t trade Bitcoin directly, only futures.
+Meanwhile, crypto exchanges are limited to digital currencies, though you can own the currencies directly and can often buy several, rather than simply Bitcoin or Bitcoin futures, as you would with a general broker.
+And services like Cash App and PayPal have also gotten in on the act, allowing U.S. users to buy and sell cryptocurrencies.

 Here are the best brokers for cryptocurrency trading, including traditional online brokers, as well as a new specialized cryptocurrency exchange.
 You might also want to check out which brokers offer the best bonuses for opening an account to determine where you can get a little extra.

 Robinhood is a great option for buying cryptocurrency directly.
-Not only that, you’ll get to take advantage of the broker’s wildly popular trading commissions: $0 per trade, or commission-free.
+You’ll also get to take advantage of Robinhood’s wildly popular trading commissions: $0 per trade, or commission-free, though you’ll still be paying a built-in spread markup on any trades.
 And if you’re into more than just cryptocurrency, you can stick around for stock and ETF trades for the same low price.
 Robinhood’s slick app makes trading so easy, though those looking for a full-featured trading experience will be disappointed.

 Account minimum: $0